brvst/FSyncMS/README.md

 * Delete account from the web
 * Reset password from the web (similar to reset inside the client)

-Current state is the state as-used by the Pale Moon Sync service, which is v0.13b with some minor updates.
+Current state is the state as-used by the Pale Moon Sync service, which is v0.14.

 If you wish to help complete the missing features, please feel free to clone this repository and make the necessary edits -- kindly submit a pull request after you've tested your changes so it can be merged